R+F FilterElements logo

 A coalescing element uses progressively denser layers of glass microfibre to intercept aerosol droplets.
 As tiny droplets are captured within the media, they merge (coalesce) into larger droplets.
 These larger droplets then drain by gravity to the bottom of the filter housing, where they are removed through a drain port.

 The key difference: a coalescing element is designed to handle liquid loading continuously.
 It does not simply block and hold — it captures, merges, and drains.
-This is why coalescing elements have a specific flow direction (outside-in or inside-out, depending on design) and must be installed in the correct orientation.
+This is why coalescing elements have a specific flow direction and must be installed in the correct orientation.

 Why this matters: oil in compressed air